 A conventional refinance is any refinance loan that conforms to guidelines set by Fannie Mae or Freddie Mac.
-Typically this means that the home has at least 10% equity, an appraisal is obtained, and the borrower’s income and assets are documented.
-This is different than the FHA and VA streamline programs, where no appraisal is required and documentation is reduced.
+This type of refinance is available with as little as 5% equity, based on the current value.
+For a conventional refinance the lender requires an appraisal and documentation regarding the borrower’s income and assets.
+This program is different than the FHA and VA streamline refinance programs, where neither an appraisal nor income documentation is required.

-A common question is whether there is a conventional streamline refinance program.
-Although technically there are no conventional streamline refinance programs, the HARP program comes close: the appraisal requirement is often waived and some lenders require reduced income documentation.
+A common question is whether a conventional streamline refinance program is available.
+Although technically there are no conventional streamline refinances, the HARP program comes close: most HARP loans waive the appraisal requirement, and lenders can accept reduced income documentation.
 For more information, see our HARP section below.

 While a conventional refinance requires more documentation, it gives the borrower more options.
 Borrowers can refinance investment properties and second homes, and/or turn their equity into cash using a cash-out transaction.
 Start your conventional refinance simply be completing our online form.